phalcon/documentation/docs/mvc-url.md

 ### Routing

 If you are using the [Router][routing] with its default behavior, your application is able to match routes based on the following pattern:

 !!! info "Pattern"

     `/:controller/:action/:params`

-Therefore, it is easy to create routes that satisfy that pattern (or any other pattern defined in the router) by passing a string to the method `get()`:
+Therefore, you can create routes that satisfy that pattern (or any other pattern defined in the router) by passing a string to the method `get()`:

 ```php
 <?php echo $url->get('products/save'); ?>
 ```

 Note that is not necessary to prepend the base URI.
-If you have named routes you can easily define them dynamically.
+If you have named routes you can define them dynamically.
 For instance for the following route:

 ```php
 <?php